Arizona State Sun Devils football: Camp Tontozona

 An Arizona State University property, is a 36 acre camp just outside Payson created by former legendary coach Frank Kush was used as a bonding place for his players.
-Tontozona has marked the unofficial start of the Sun Devils' seasons from 1960–2008.
+Tontozona has marked the unofficial start of the Sun Devils' seasons from 1960 to 2008.
 Due to the knack of losing practices to rainouts, short and torn up fields leading to excessive injuries, and travel costs, the team decided to move camp back to Tempe campus with the arrival of the Devil Dome.
 After a 4-year absence the Sun Devils returned to Camp Tontozona starting in Aug 2012.
 The team was able to make the return after a short fund raising effort by fans and alumni brought in over $160,000.

 Verde Dickey Dome

 Formerly opened as Devil Dome and nicknamed,"The Bubble", $8.4 million practice facility broke ground on May 15, 2008 to provide a climate controlled space for the Sun Devil football team, Sun Devil Marching Band, ASU Intramurals and for other athletic department events.
-Before its full completion and turn over from the contractor to the university on the night of August 28, 2008 a powerful storm brought it down.
+Before its full completion and turn over from the contractor to the university on the night of August 28, 2008, a powerful storm brought it down.
 The Bubble was re-inflated early October and was fully repaired for use in July 2009.
-During the 2009 season the facility was renamed and dedicated to generous donor Dr. Verde Dickey as the Verde Dickey Center, to not only commemorate his donation for the facility but also his donations to Sun Devil Marching Band and projects such as renovation of locker rooms in Wells Fargo Arena and Sun Devil Stadium, Weatherup Basketball Center, The Athletes Performance Center, John Spini Gymnastics Center, and wrestling practice facility.
+During the 2009 season the facility was renamed and dedicated to generous donor Dr. Verde Dickey as the Verde Dickey Center, to not only commemorate his donation for the facility but also his donations to Sun Devil Marching Band and projects such as renovation of locker rooms in Wells Fargo Arena and Mountain America Stadium, Weatherup Basketball Center, The Athletes Performance Center, John Spini Gymnastics Center, and wrestling practice facility.